Tx2TXT/Tx2TXT/experiment/honeypot/hp/README.md

 Those cases that Tx2TXT cannot cover are

 - syntax(compiler) problems (TestBank.sol)
-- endless calculation in a loop (RACEFORETH.sol)
+- iterative additions (RACEFORETH.sol)

 We focus on business logic instead of some basic syntax problems.
-Meanwhile, the calculation can be very complex and tricky to solve.
+Meanwhile, the calculation can be too complex and tricky to solve.
 As a result, Tx2TXT cannot cover these two kinds of honeypot cases.